inbo/tutorials/content/installation/user/user_install_kerberos/index.md

 [^installnotes]: You can also find the debian packages of Microsoft ODBC Driver for SQL Server [here](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server).
 You can find separate installation instructions for `sqlcmd`, `bcp` and `unixodbc-dev` [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools).
+[^installnotesmac]: The installation on Mac is done through Homebrew.
+The commands suggested in the link need to be entered in 2 turns: first install Homebrew and next issue the remaining commands.

 ## Test installation